Battle of Komaki and Nagakute

 The Battle of Komaki and Nagakute (小牧・長久手の戦い, Komaki-Nagakute no Tatakai), also known as the Komaki Campaign (小牧の役 Komaki no Eki), was a series of battles in 1584 between the forces of Hashiba Hideyoshi (who would become Toyotomi Hideyoshi in 1586) and the forces of Oda Nobukatsu and Tokugawa Ieyasu.
-Hideyoshi and Ieyasu had both served Oda Nobunaga and had not previously come into conflict; this would in fact be their only period of enmity.

-Ieyasu achieved tactical victory in the fighting, but both leaders realized that neither could strategically gain from it.
-The conflict was resolved when Hideyoshi and Ieyasu agreed to exchange hostages; Ieyasu sent his son (Ogimaru) to Hideyoshi, who in turn sent his own sister (Asahi no kata) and mother (Ōmandokoro) to Ieyasu.
+The conflict ended after Oda Nobukatsu made peace with Hideyoshi in November 1584.
+With Nobukatsu having made peace with Hideyoshi, Ieyasu no longer had a clear justification for continuing the war.

 Background

 In 1583, at the Battle of Shizugatake, Hideyoshi supported Nobukatsu, the second son of Oda Nobunaga, and defeated Shibata Katsuie, who supported Nobunaga's third son, Nobutaka.
 After winning the battle, Hideyoshi invited Nobukatsu and other generals to his residence at Osaka Castle, which he had just completed that same year.
 The meaning of such an invitation was for all the men to pay homage to Hideyoshi, which would reverse the roles between Hideyoshi and Nobukatsu.
 Therefore, Nobukatsu broke his bonds to Hideyoshi and did not go to Osaka Castle.
 Hideyoshi offered reconciliation to three of Nobukatsu's chief retainers (Tsugawa Yoshifuyu, Okada Shigetaka and Azai Nagatoki), which led to rumors that they were all in support of Hideyoshi.
 This in turn led Nobukatsu to become suspicious of the three men, whom he ordered executed on the sixth day of the third month of Tenshō 12 (or 17 March 1584 on the Gregorian calendar) These actions gave Hideyoshi the justification for attacking Nobukatsu and, as a result, Nobukatsu asked Tokugawa Ieyasu for auxiliary forces.
 The next day, when Ieyasu sent his forces out to battle, it became a battle between Hideyoshi and Ieyasu.

 Tokugawa troops took the traditional Oda stronghold of Owari.
 Hideyoshi responded by sending an army into Owari.
 Ieyasu decided to confront Hideyoshi's forces in Komaki because his general, Sakakibara Yasumasa, suggested the area was favorable for the Tokugawa force to fight incoming enemies from the west.

-Additionally, Ieyasu and Nobukatsu formed an anti-Hideyoshi alliance with Chōsokabe Motochika, through contact with Kōsokabe Chikayasu.
+On March 7, Nobukatsu sent Nobuzumi Oda to Tosa to send a letter to Kōsokabe Chikayasu, informing Chosokabe Motochika of the assassination of his vassals and his breaking off relations with Hideyoshi, and asking for military aid from the Chosokabe clan.
+The plan was to have Sassa Narimasa in the Hokuriku region attack Toshiie Maeda and Nagahide Niwa, while the Chosokabe would attack Osaka from Awaji while keeping the Mōri clan in check, and cooperate with the Saika Ikki, the Negoro-shū warrior monks, and the Kōsa Hongan-ji Forces to fight the Toyotomi forces simultaneously.
+In response to Nobukatsu's orders, Ieyasu had already departed from Hamamatsu Castle on the 7th, advanced through Okazaki, Yahagi, Ano, and Narumi, and on the 12th set up camp at Yamazaki.

+Hideyoshi feared that the Mōri clan would join the battle, and he kept Ukita Hideie and the Inaba clan forces on guard to anticipate any Mōri movement throughout the campaign against Nobukatsu and Ieyasu.